chainflag/eth-faucet/README.md

 ## Features

-* Allow to configure the funding account via private key or keystore
+* Configure the funding account using a private key or keystore
-* Asynchronous processing Txs to achieve parallel execution of user requests
+* Implement CAPTCHA verification to prevent abuse
-* Rate limiting by ETH address and IP address as a precaution against spam
+* Rate-limit requests by ETH address and IP address to prevent spam
-* Prevent X-Forwarded-For spoofing by specifying the count of reverse proxies
+* Prevent X-Forwarded-For spoofing by specifying the number of reverse proxies

 ## Get started

 ### Prerequisites

-* Go (1.17 or later)
+* Go (version 1.17 or later)
 * Node.js

 ### Installation